These operational and documentation challenges are connected to broader

 Common Construction Documentation Problems

-Disconnected Workflows
+1. Disconnected Workflows

-Many firms still manage projects using:
+Many construction firms still manage projects using disconnected systems:

 - Email chains